 Please contact the Human Resources office if you have any further questions.

 This project covers hot topics related to nutrition and health policies.
-Current issues include school foods, food additives, food marketing to children, obesity prevention, and microbial contamination of foods.
-Projects may involve research for policy analysis and development, op-ed pieces, reports, tracking legislation and regulations and assisting in policy advocacy.
+Current issues include school foods, food additives, food marketing to children, obesity prevention, and getting junk food out of retail checkout aisles.
+Projects may involve research for policy analysis and development, tracking legislation and regulations, grassroots organizing to support state and local policy, and assisting in federal policy advocacy.
 Applicants should have a strong college-level science, public policy or law background and must submit a writing sample.

-This department covers a broad array of topics, divided into the following areas of concentration; the production and inspection of meat, poultry, and seafood, sustainable organic agriculture, food additives, and pesticide safety.
-Currently, the Food Safety department is heavily involved with the implementation of the Food Safety Modernization Act (FSMA), and is seeking an intern with law or public health policy experience to assist with CSPI’s comments on the proposed rules to FDA, in addition to assistance with other projects.
-Interns must have a strong interest in public health or food policy, and ideally have a background in toxicology, biochemistry, biological sciences, law or public health.
+This department covers a broad array of topics, divided into the following areas of concentration: the production and inspection of meat, poultry, and seafood; sustainable organic agriculture; food additives; and pesticide safety.
+Currently, Food Safety is heavily involved with the implementation of the Food Safety Modernization Act (FSMA), and actively focused on policies addressing the role of antibiotics in animal agriculture.
+Food Safety is seeking an intern with public health, science policy, or law experience to assist with CSPI’s work on these issues and more.
+Interns must have a strong interest in public health or food policy, and ideally have a background in toxicology, biochemistry, biological sciences, law, or public health.
 Applicants must have strong writing and computer skills and must submit a writing sample.

 CSPI publishes Nutrition Action Healthletter (NAH), the nation’s largest circulation nutrition newsletter.
-Interns assist with a variety of research and writing projects including: research topics for one-page articles in NAH, which then might be used on nutritionaction.com; research Canadian news items for a page of news in the Canada edition; help research articles for Nutrition Action; and help implement social media for NAH.
+Interns assist with a variety of research and writing projects, especially helping to prepare material for the nutritionaction.com website and social media.
 Applicants should have strong research and writing skills.
 A background in nutrition or journalism is preferred.

 Center for Science in the Public Interest